dacoder101/math-game-bot/README.md

 ### Method 2

 Clone the repository, and follow the instructions for contributing.
-Execute `run.py`, and the bot should go online.
+After exporting the token and executing `run.py`, the bot should go online.

+Exporting an environment variable only lasts in that terminal session, meaning the token could be lost.
+You may want to consider configuring the run script to use `dotenv`, and create a `.env` file to store your token.